EdoLabWorks/IO-ControlModule/README.md

 Later on, you can easily integrate actual I/O sensors/actuators or instruments/machine interfacing with its device driver in a PC-Based automation solutions.

-Also, if you press the toggle button on each device front-panel section, you can send ON/OFF messages to the web control interface as well as change the button's color correspondingly.
+Using simple toggle buttons, you can send back and forth ON/OFF control signals to a remote server.
+With its built asynchronous internal TCP server you can receive incoming control signals from any connected clients.
+Currently, the internal TCP client/server settings are set to default "localhost" or "127.0.0.1" for inter-process communications only.

 This application should be used together with the [NodeJS web control interface](https://github.com/EdoLabWorks/NodeJS-Web-Control-Project).